Turkish lawyer for trader Zarrab implicated in New York jail bribe case

 NEW YORK (Reuters) - A Turkish lawyer representing wealthy gold trader Reza Zarrab allegedly helped pay bribes to a guard at a New York City jail where Zarrab was being held on charges that he conspired to help Iran evade U.S. sanctions, according to court papers and another lawyer for Zarrab.

-The bribe allegations were detailed in a criminal complaint filed on Thursday against the guard, Victor Casado, who had worked at the Metropolitan Correctional Center in Manhattan since 2012.
-A lawyer for Casado did not immediately respond to a request for comment.
+The bribe allegations were detailed in a criminal complaint following the Thursday morning arrest of the guard, Victor Casado, 35, of the Bronx, who had worked at the Metropolitan Correctional Center in Manhattan since 2012.

 Benjamin Brafman, a U.S. lawyer for Zarrab, confirmed in an email that the unidentified lawyer was Turkish and had been assisting Zarrab in jail, and that “none of his U.S. attorneys were involved or even aware” of their transaction.